 One can is generally enough to treat 2-4 trees and treatments should be done once a month on trees with ongoing activity.
 But in most cases, one thorough application will take care of the active problem when combined with the liquid spraying below.

-Next, use a good pump sprayer or hose end sprayer and treat the entire tree with CYPERMETHRIN.
+Next, use a good pump sprayer or hose end sprayer and treat the entire tree with MAXXTHOR EC.
 You should also spray the ground under your Leylands since this is where larvae typically hatch and start from eggs that fall to the ground.

 Treat monthly for 3 months this year and then every 4-6 months next year starting in the spring.
-By treating monthly with the Cypermethrin (especially the ground applications), you’ll be getting any hatching larvae so the trees don’t get new beetle activity.
+By treating quarterly with the Maxxthor (especially the ground applications), you’ll be getting any hatching larvae so the trees don’t get new beetle activity.
 Eventually the established population will die off and in the end, you’ll be beetle free again.

-Mix 1 oz of Cypermethrin per gallon of water and expect to treat 2-3 trees per mixed gallon of solution.
+Mix 1 oz of Maxxthor per gallon of water and expect to treat 2-3 trees per mixed gallon of solution.

 Use a good PUMP SPRAYER to spray the mixed solution.